 The transition area is a key element of the SEGUIM model for ensuring continuity of care at all stages of the patient's life.
 This process is carried out in a structured and personalised manner, taking into account the clinical complexity, psychosocial needs and stage of life of each patient.

-- From treatment to SEGUIM: This process begins before the first visit and is based on prior planning that ensures a safe and consistent transfer of clinical and psychosocial information.
+- From treatment to SEGUIM: This process begins before the first visit and is based on thorough prior planning to ensure a safe and consistent transfer of clinical and psychosocial information.
 The circuit includes clinical meetings with the referral teams that have cared for the patient during treatment, the preparation of detailed reports, and the assessment of the case to meet all of their needs.

-- From SEGUIM to adult care: Once the paediatric follow-up stage at SJD Hospital is complete, SEGUIM patients are transferred to adult services or primary care.
-This process is carried out on an individualised and coordinated basis, depending on the risk of sequelae and the complexity of the case.
+- From SEGUIM to adult care: Once the pediatric follow-up stage at the SJD Barcelona Children's Hospital is complete, SEGUIM patients are referred on to adult services or primary care.
+This process is carried out on an individualised and coordinated basis, dinformed by the patient's risk of sequelae and the complexity of the case.

 Team

 The SEGUIM Unit works actively to establish itself as a European benchmark in the long-term follow-up of people who have overcome childhood and adolescent cancer.
-To this end, we participate in European projects that allow us to integrate knowledge, contribute to the development of common standards and promote innovative models of care.
+To this end, we participate in European projects that allow us to integrate our knowledge, contribute to the development of common standards and promote innovative care models.

 Among the main European projects are: